Tiffany0410/TradingSystem/phase1/README.txt

       and corresponds to one user: username, password, email

     - You can create a regular user by going to the main menu create account option.
-      See “RegularUserUsernameAndPassword.csv” for the users that already exist in the system and for the username, password, and email information about the user you created
+      See “RegularUserUsernameAndPassword.csv” for the tradableUsers that already exist in the system and for the username, password, and email information about the user you created

     - you can add an admin user to the system by logging in as an admin user (see “AdminUserUsernameAndPassword.csv”)